textrealm/textrealm.github.io/index.md

 ### [Milestone 2:](https://github.com/textrealm/text-realm/projects/3)

-- Start and Design the Admin Page
+- Started and Designed the Admin Page
-- Implement the Add/Sell a Textbook page, and the page to edit entries
+- Implemented the Add/Sell a Textbook page, and the page to edit entries
-- Start rating system
+- Started rating system
-- Start User profile page
+- Started User profile page
-- Finish the Registration/Login page
+- Finished the Registration/Login page
 - 'Not found' page, and loading components

 ### [Milestone 3:](https://github.com/textrealm/text-realm/projects/4)

-* Finish search
+* Finished search
-* Finish all Profile components
+* Finished all Profile components
-* Fix any bugs in the database
+* Fixed any bugs in the database
-* Finish rating system
+* Finished rating system
-* Check for any ES-Lint errors
+* Checked for any ES-Lint errors
-* Finish Results page after search
+* Finished Results page after search

 ## Next Steps and User Feedback